What Have I Done to Deserve This? (film): Background

 What Have I Done, Almodovar's fourth film, became the first of his works to be released theatrically in the U.S. premiering to sold-out crowds as part of New Directors/New Films series, co-sponsored by the New York Film Festival and the Film Department of the Museum of Modern Art.
 The film, set in the tower blocks around Madrid, depicts female frustration and family breakdown, echoing Jean-Luc Godard's Two or Three Things I Know About Her and strong story plots from Roald Dahl's Lamb to the Slaughter and Truman Capote's "A Day's Work" but with Almodóvar's unique approach to filmmaking.
 Technically, What Have I Done? is deliberately crude and the production values raw, a combined result of the film's low-budget as well as Almodovar's relative lack of experience.
 But the film's shabby look is in tune with the tale's squalid realistic context and social class of its protagonists.
 What Have I Done? was critically much better received than Almodovar's three previous films and put him on the movie map in America as a major talent to watch.
+The film was shot in Madrid and features the Colmena de la M-30 residential complex located along the M-30 motorway, which Almodovar had noticed and became interested in years prior to filming.
+Reflecting on seeing the buildings, he said: "When I went to work at a Telefónica warehouse near the town of Fuencarral, I drove along the M-30 every day.
+I was always impressed by those enormous beehives that rise above the highway."

+Reception

+On the review aggregator website Rotten Tomatoes, 75% of 8 critics' reviews are positive.